smokers10/infrast/README.md

 ```

 ### 1. User Credential
-user credential is basicaly configuration to define user table i.e users, customers or admins so system can access it to do some data reading and basic manipulation.
+user credential is configuration to define user table i.e users, customers or admins so system can access it to do some data reading and basic manipulation.
 In order to make it work you must have following properties on your table:
 * id
 * photo profile
 * password